msri/public/Members/HPC/readme.md

 ## High Performance Computing Resources at MSRI

-		Still refining documentation for this.
+		We are still refining documentation for this.
 		Please contact IT support if you wish to experiment with HPC at MSRI.
 Thank you!